eleda77/eleda77.github.io/docs/vocab_list.md

 **puttee** - a long strip of cloth wound spirally around the leg from ankle to knee for protection and support; a leather legging

+**pyrography** - the act of producing drawings on wood or leather by using heated tools or a fine flame

 ### Q {#header-title-17}
 **quaestuary** - interested in or undertaken for monetary gain or profit